John Knox: Final years in Edinburgh, 1564–1572

 On 9 March 1566, Mary's secretary, David Rizzio, was murdered by conspirators loyal to Darnley.
 Mary escaped from Edinburgh to Dunbar and by 18 March returned with a formidable force.
 Knox fled to Kyle in Ayrshire, where he completed the major part of his magnum opus, History of the Reformation in Scotland.
 When he returned to Edinburgh, he found the Protestant nobles divided over what to do with Mary.
 Lord Darnley had been murdered and the Queen almost immediately married the chief suspect, the Earl of Bothwell.
-The indictment of murder thus upon her, she was forced to abdicate and was imprisoned in Loch Leven Castle.
+The indictment of murder thus upon her, she was forced to abdicate and was imprisoned in Lochleven Castle.
 Lord Moray had become the regent of King James VI.
 Other old friends of Knox, Lord Argyll and William Kirkcaldy, stood by Mary.
-On 29 July 1567, Knox preached James VI's coronation sermon at the church in Stirling.
+On 29 July 1567, Knox preached James VI's coronation sermon at the church of the Holy Rude in Stirling.
 During this period Knox thundered against her in his sermons, even to the point of calling for her death.
 However, Mary's life was spared, and she escaped on 2 May 1568.

 The fighting in Scotland continued as a civil war.
 Lord Moray was assassinated on 23 January 1570.
 The regent who succeeded him, the Earl of Lennox, was also a victim of violence.
 On 30 April 1571, the controller of Edinburgh Castle, Kirkcaldy of Grange, ordered all enemies of the Queen to leave the city.
 But for Knox, his former friend and fellow galley slave, he made an exception.
 If Knox did not leave, he could stay in Edinburgh, but only if he remained captive in the castle.
 Knox chose to leave, and on 5 May he left for St Andrews.
 He continued to preach, spoke to students, and worked on his History.
 At the end of July 1572, after a truce was called, he returned to Edinburgh.
 Although by this time exceedingly feeble and his voice faint, he continued to preach at St Giles'.